Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Acknowledgements

 \section{Acknowledgements}

-Z.\,Y.~is supported by a UK Research \& Innovation (UKRI) Stephen Hawking Fellowship and acknowledges partial support from a Leverhulme Trust Early Career Fellowship.
+Z.,Y.~is supported by a UK Research \& Innovation (UKRI) Stephen Hawking Fellowship and acknowledges partial support from a Leverhulme Trust Early Career Fellowship.
 D.\;P.\ and F.\;\"O.\ acknowledge support from NSF PIRE award OISE-1743747, NSF AST-1715061, and NASA ATP award 80NSSC20K0521.
 We thank Monika Mo\'scibrodzka, Lia Medeiros, Mariafelicia de Laurentis, and all members of the Gravitational Physics Working Group of the EHT, for helpful discussions and comments.
-This research has made use of NASA's Astrophysics Data System. \\
+We thank the referee for carefully reading the manuscript and providing valuable comments.
+This research has made use of NASA's Astrophysics Data System.